-Nicky Newton-King, Chief Executive Officer (CEO) of the Johannesburg Stock Exchange (JSE), describes her path to success as if it were a relatively simple journey: a matter of determination and her own clear-sighted sense of the direction that her career could take.
+Nicky Newton-King, chief executive officer (CEO) of the Johannesburg Stock Exchange (JSE), describes her path to success as if it were a relatively simple journey: A matter of determination and her own clear-sighted sense of the direction that her career could take.

-“Since I was 4-years-old, I always knew that I was going to be a lawyer,” she says.
+“Since I was 4 years old, I always knew that I was going to be a lawyer,” she says.

 Her father, himself an alumnus of Stellenbosch University (SU), had been a lawyer.
-Nicky followed in his footsteps, graduating with an LLB before gaining a Masters from Cambridge University.
+Nicky followed in his footsteps, graduating with an LLB before gaining a master’s from Cambridge University.